 Location of Adams Family Crypt – the final resting place of the 2nd and 6th US Presidents and their wives.

-Built in 1828, this Church is the fourth Meeting House on this site, as home to the First Parish community founded in 1639.
+Built in 1828, the United First Parish Church of Quincy is the fourth Meeting House on this site, as home to the First Parish community founded in 1639.
 It cost a whopping $30.5 thousand (over $1 million in today’s dollars), with funds raised by selling pews: $100 in the back, $400 for the first few rows.
 The ivory “Mortgage Buttons” still remain on aisle seats.

 Rev. John Hancock (father of the J. Hancock who signed the Declaration of Independence) was the Church pastor for 14 years.
 In fact, he baptized John Adams here in 1735.